Alexandra Chong

+Lulu was a highly controversial app, with its functionalities frequently described negatively in the popular press as "sexist and objectifying", "nonconsensual", and "shallow and mean".
+The release of Lulu caused notable social "recoil" and received significant negative coverage in the press for its violation of Facebook's policies on the use of user data.

 In February 2016, it was reported that Lulu had been bought by Badoo, which is the biggest dating company in the world.
 Chong had known Badoo's CEO, Andrey Andreev, since 2011, which is before Lulu had launched.
 Chong became Badoo's president as part of the deal and moved back to London.
-She left Badoo in July 2016.
+The app was subsequently shut down, and she left Badoo in July 2016.

 Personal life

 Chong married Jack Brockway, the nephew of the British businessman Richard Branson, in June 2015 in Jamaica.
 Brockway is the brother of Ned Rocknroll.